SpectraL519/cpp-ap/docs/tutorial.md

 > [!NOTE]
 >
-> An argument' name consists of a primary and/or secondary names.
+> An argument's name consists of a primary and/or secondary names.
 The primary name is a longer, more descriptive name, while the secondary name is a shorter/abbreviated name of the argument.
 >
 > While passing a primary name is required for creating positional arguments, optional arguments can be initialized using only a secondary name as follows:
 >